 Finally, transport and storage companies will be invaluable to the success of your deconstruction project.
 Materials may not be demanded immediately following the deconstruction or may need to be transported in a very specific way to partners.
 Identify these organizations that will best suit your needs.

 With any major project, a key measure of success is the tracking of impact.
 While certain quantitative metrics like the weight of salvaged material can show how successful a deconstruction project is, the built environment as a whole needs to turn to “storytelling of materials” in order to scale commercial salvage.

 Sustainability is often propped up as a greenwashing technique and has become normalized and popular.
 The built environment would benefit greatly from tracking the “story” of the product lifecycle of a material.
 Perhaps buildings sourced from pre-war era materials should also be added to the National Register of Historic Places.

-Tracking impact of deconstruction should be as much qualitative as it is quantitative.
-Communities that have been historically divested from can now find re-investment through salvaged materials, ultimately leading to a better sense of history, sustainability, and beauty for the residents.
+Tracking the impact of deconstruction should be as much qualitative as it is quantitative.
+Communities that have been historically divested can now find re-investment through salvaged materials, ultimately leading to a better sense of history, sustainability, and beauty for the residents.

-This solution for building removal is becoming increasingly more attractive for those working in the built environment.
+This solution for building removal is becoming increasingly attractive for those working in the built environment.
 By considering these pillars of effectiveness, your organization can find major success financially and in helping mitigate climate change.

 Interested in learning more?
 Download our guide to Adaptive Reuse in the Built Environment.